TRACING

 Bluefields

 Bluefields, historically part of the Mosquitia, has long been a central site of Black life, memory, and struggle on Nicaragua’s Caribbean Coast.
 Rooted in maroon resistance, enslavement, and British colonial entanglements, its Afro-descendant communities forged distinct cultural and political identities well before formal emancipation in 1841.
 Across generations, Black residents have organized for land rights, regional autonomy, and cultural survival—from a 1790 uprising to post-revolutionary movements and beyond.
-Through music, Maypole traditions, visual and literary arts, and grassroots activism, Afro-descendants in Bluefields continue to assert sovereignty, belonging, and historical continuity on their own terms.
+Through music, Maypole traditions, visual and literary arts, and grassroots activism, Afro-descendants in Bluefields continue to assert their long-rooted history, sovereignty, and belonging on their own terms.

 Read more